newamericafoundation/digi_survey_assure/docs/998-contributing.md

 ---------

-## Improved UX around blockchain events/long lived events (mass imports)
+## Improved UX around Blockchain events/long lived events (mass imports)

 - Definition: Blockchain events when performing "mass" actions (mass import, closing a survey, etc.) can take long periods of time.
 The program needs a better UX for displaying that progress to the user.